 The Commercial net short position in silver now stands at 144.5 million ounces.
-According to analysis by Ted Butler, JPMorgan holds an astounding 76% of the total Commercial net short position (110 million troy ounces).
+According to an analysis by Ted Butler, JPMorgan holds an astounding 76% of the total Commercial net short position (110 million troy ounces).

 It's crucial to keep a long-term perspective if you are a silver investor.
 Silver has been building a long-term base of support over the past few months.
 During this consolidation period, the outlook for new mining supply has worsened as silver prices have remained low (below many miners' all-in costs of production).
 A supply-demand imbalance in the physical market can, and almost certainly will, cause a short squeeze in the futures market.

-When is impossible to know.
-But if you hang onto and keep accumulating silver in physical form, you'll enjoy the eventual ride up, which could be quite spectacular.
+When is impossible to know?
+But if you hang onto and keep accumulating silver in physical form, you'll enjoy the eventual ride-up, which could be quite spectacular.

 On Physical Gold Accumulation vs. Paper Game Proliferation